 The federal prosecutors made their case for treason.
 And the defense team mocked the concept that a local Quaker farmer had been planning to overthrow the federal government.
 A co-counsel of Thaddeus Stevens noted that the United States reached from ocean to ocean, and was 3,000 miles wide.
 And it was “ridiculously absurd” to think that an incident that occurred between a cornfield and an orchard was a treasonous attempt to “overturn” the federal government.

-A crowd had gathered at the trial hoping to hear Thaddeus Stevens sum up for the defense.
+A crowd had gathered at the courthouse hoping to hear Thaddeus Stevens sum up for the defense.
 But perhaps sensing that he might become a lightning rod for criticism, Stevens chose not to speak.

 His legal strategy worked, and Castner Hanway was acquitted of treason after brief deliberations by the jury.
 And the federal government eventually released all other prisoners, and never brought any other cases related to the incident at Christiana.